 BS 5839 Fire detection and alarm systems for buildings

-Part 6: 1995 Code of practice for the design and installation of fire detection and alarm systems in dwellings
+Part 6: 2019 Code of practice for the design, installation, commissioning and maintenance of fire detection and fire alarm systems in domestic premises (+A1:2020)

 Department of the Environment and Local Government